 What’s the point?

-This event is sometimes labelled as dangerous and perceived as an enormous waste of food.
+This event is sometimes labeled as dangerous and perceived as an enormous waste of food.
 Firstly, this event may seem crazy, but there’s a lot of planning and organization behind the scenes, with tens of volunteers that work hard to make sure everything runs smoothly.
 Secondly, the 700 tons of oranges used for the battle, supplied by certified companies from Sicily and Calabria, were originally destined to be pulped and what remains of them at the end of the event is used to produce energy and compost heap.

-I was actually pretty concerned for the horses, but the reality is that they are the stars of this event and during the battle there are always people around to take care of them and protect them from those oranges.
+I was actually pretty concerned for the horses, but the reality is that they are the stars of this event and during the battle, there are always people around to take care of them and protect them from those oranges.

 Where to stay

 To fully enjoy the party, staying overnight is highly recommended, especially on Fat Tuesday when you can attend also a fantastic closing ceremony at night.
-A good option is staying at Il Tuchino B&B, in the the medieval heart of Ivrea.
+A good option is staying at Il Tuchino B&B, in the medieval heart of Ivrea.
 Alternatively, you could use Turin as a base and get to Ivrea by train: it’s just about an hour away, tickets and timetable are available on the Trenitalia website.

 - Oranges literally fly everywhere and wearing a red hat doesn’t really save you.
-You can stay behind safety nets during the battle, but to be honest that’s not fun, so don’t be afraid of walking into the battle ground, just watch out and shield your face
+You can stay behind safety nets during the battle, but to be honest, that’s not fun, so don’t be afraid of walking into the battleground, just watch out and shield your face

 - Don’t forget to cover your camera and phone with a transparent plastic bag to protect them from all that sticky orange juice